python-microscopy/python-microscopy/doc/LocalisationAnalysis.rst

 for analysis.

-If you're running the analysis on the data acquisition computer, and have a decent number of cores available (we have 8),  better performance can be achieved by reserving a core for each of the Acqusition and Server processes (ie limiting the number of workers to 6 in our 8 core case).
+If you're running the analysis on the data acquisition computer, and have a decent number of cores available (e.g. 8),  better performance can be achieved by reserving a core for each of the Acqusition and Server processes (ie limiting the number of workers to 6 in our 8 core case).
 This can be done by explicitly specifying the number of workers to launch as an argument eg: ``launchWorkers 6``.